-(e a) Parties and Counsel.
+(a) Parties and Counsel.
 Parties aware of matters or items under seal must employ reasonable measures to control access to them.
 Counsel may not release a jury list or a transcript of voir dire to a defendant without a written order.

 (b) Court Staff.
-Court staff must obtain a judge's approval to provide a party with copies of sealed charging documents, pretrial services reports, presentence reports, and documents submitted by the United States for in camera review.
-But court staff may provide copies of other sealed documents filed with respect to a particular defendant to that defendant.
+Court staff must obtain a judge's approval to provide a party with copies of sealed charging documents, pretrial services reports, jury lists, voir dire transcripts containing jurors' names, presentence reports, and documents submitted by the United States for in camera review.
+But court staff may provide copies of other sealed documents filed with respect to a particular defendant to that defendant after sentencing.